vaishnavimore23/MovieReview/README.md

 # Java-React Application

-This is a sample Java-React application that demonstrates how to integrate a Java backend with a React frontend.
+This is a sample Java-React application that demonstrates how to integrate a Java backend with a React frontend.Data base here used is - MongoDB

 ## Prerequisites